dnorton/dev-notes/programming-notes.md

 ## Computer Science Courses Online

-* [awesome-course](https://github.com/prakhar1989/awesome-courses/blob/master/README.md) -> this is a great resource to find online courses.
-It is actively maintained by several contributors.
+* [awesome-courses](https://github.com/prakhar1989/awesome-courses/blob/master/README.md) -- this is a great resource to find online courses.
+It is actively maintained by several contributors. :thumbsup: